4th Platforma Festival: Conference

 10.00-11.30: Conference launch at St John the Baptist Church, Grainger Street, Newcastle NE1 5JG

-Featuring a new installation by artist Katia Kameli (pictured below), a French-Algerian artist commissioned as part of the Platforma Festival by Art and Christianity Enquiry, the leading UK organisation in the field of visual art and religion.
+There will also be an introduction from producer Laura Purseglove a new installation at the Church, Ritournelle (once more, from the top) by artist Katia Kameli (pictured below), a French-Algerian artist commissioned as part of the Platforma Festival by Art and Christianity Enquiry, the leading UK organisation in the field of visual art and religion.

 Almir Koldzic and Áine O’Brien, co-directors of Counterpoints Arts, will introduce the Conference and outline the main themes attendees will be invited to explore across the two days.